 Shimer's analysis involves two corrections to these time series.
-First, as discussed by Polivka and Miller (1998) and Abraham and Shimer (2001), the 1994 redesign of the CPS changed the way the survey measures unemployment duration for all of the survey's eight "rotation groups" except the first and fifth.9 The resulting reduction
+First, as discussed by Polivka and Miller (1998) and Abraham and Shimer (2001), the 1994 redesign of the CPS changed the way the survey measures unemployment duration for all of the survey's eight "rotation groups" except the first and fifth.
+The resulting reduction

-7 This is one reason why it is difficult to interpret the "counterfactual" analysis performed in Shimer's paper.
-In particular, to assess the importance of the outflow rate in explaining changes in unemployment, he calculates the unemployment rate that would have prevailed if the inflow rate were always at its temporal mean, $\overline{s}/(\overline{s} + f_t)$.
+7 In contrast, it is more difficult to interpret the "counterfactual" analysis performed in Shimer's paper.
+In particular, to assess the importance of the outflow rate in explaining changes in unemployment, he calculates the unemployment rate that would have prevailed if the inflow rate were always at its temporal mean, $\frac{1}{s}/(\frac{1}{s}+f_t)$.
 Clearly, however, a different answer would obtain if the inflow rate were held constant at a different value.